-- 792 To be able to support the use of potentially different device management service hosts, - 793 each Device Secure Virtual Resource (SVR) has an associated Resource owner.
-The - onboarding Device, also known as DOXS, provisions rowneruuid Properties with the - appropriate provider identity.
+- To be able to support the use of potentially different device management service hosts, each Device Secure Virtual Resource (SVR) has an associated Resource owner identified in the Resource's rowneruuid Property.
+The Onboarding Tool (OBT), also known as DOXS, - provisions rowneruuid Properties with the appropriate identity. - CMS: rowneruuid Property of /oic/sec/cred Resource. - AMS: rowneruuid Property of /oic/sec/acl and /oic/sec/acl2 Resource.

-- CMS: rowneruuid Property of /oic/sec/cred Resource. - AMS: rowneruuid Property of /oic/sec/acl and /oic/sec/acl2 Resource. - 798 When these services are populated the Device may proactively request provisioning and - verify provisioning requests are authorized.
-Each of the services above must be performed - securely and thus require specific credentials to be provisioned.
-The DOXS may initiate of - any services above by signaling the service provider Device(s) or by setting the - appropriate vector in the tm Property of the /oic/sec/pstat Resource.
-This will cause the - Device to re-provision its credential and or access Resources
+When these services are populated the Device may proactively request provisioning and verify provisioning requests are authorized.
+Each of the services above must be performed securely and thus require specific credentials to be provisioned.
+The DOXS may initiate of any services above by signaling the Device(s) providing the provisioning services or by setting the appropriate vector in the tm Property of the /oic/sec/pstat Resource.
+The latter will cause the Device to re-provision its credential and or access ACL Resources.

-5.3.2 Credential provisioning
+5.3.2 Frovisioning Credentials for Normal Operation

-- Several types of credential may be configured in a /oic/sec/cred Resource.
-Currently, they - include at least the following credential types; pairwise symmetric keys, group symmetric - 807 keys, certificates, asymmetric keys and signed asymmetric keys.
-Keys may be provisioned - by a CMS (e.g. "oic.sec.cms") or dynamically using a Diffie-Hellman key agreement - protocol or through other means. - The following describe an example on how a Device can update a PSK for a secure - connection.
-A Device may discover the need to update credentials, e.g. because a - secure connection attempt fails.
-The Device will then need to request credential update - 813 from a CMS.
-The Device may enter credential-provisioning mode (e.g. - /oic/sec/pstat.cm=16 and may configure operational mode (e.g. /oic/sec/pstat.om=1) - to request an update to its credential Resource.
-The CMS responds with a new pairwise - pre-shared key (PSK).
+After ownership transfer, several types of credential may be configured in a /oic/sec/cred Resource to enable secure communication between Devices in normal operation.
+Currently, they include at least the following credential types; pairwise symmetric keys, group symmetric keys, certificates, asymmetric keys and signed asymmetric keys.
+Keys may be provisioned by a CMS.

+The following describe an example on how a Device can update a PSK for a secure connection.
+A Device may discover the need to update credentials, e.g. because a secure connection attempt fails.
+The Device will then need to request credential update from a CMS.
+The Device may enter credential-provisioning mode (e.g. /oic/sec/pstat.cm=16) and may configure operational mode (e.g. /oic/sec/pstat.om=1) to request an update to its credential Resource.
+The CMS responds with a new pairwise pre-shared key (PSK).

-5.3.3 Role assignment and provisioning
+5.3.3 Role Assignment and Provisioning for Normal Operation

-- The Servers, receiving requests for Resources they host, need to examine the role asserted - by the Client requesting the Resource and compare that role with the constraints - described in their ACLs corresponding to the services.
-Thus, a Client Device may need to - be provisioned with one or more role credentials.
+The Servers, receiving requests for Resources they host, need to verify the role identifier(s) asserted by the Client requesting the Resource and compare that role identifier(s) with the constraints described in the Server's ACLs Thus, a Client Device may need to be provisioned with one or more role credentials.